 - honest discussions between care professionals and dying people

 - dying people making informed choices about their care

 - the discussion of personalised care plans with care professionals

 - the involvement of family and carers in dying people’s care

 - a key contact so dying people know who to contact at any time of day.

-To find out more or join the network please contact firstname.lastname@example.org.
+To find out more about the national programme of work, please contact email@example.com.